The short version

 When to use which

-You've just been briefed on a listing and need to prospect before it goes live
+You have just been briefed on a listing and need to prospect before it goes live

 → SCAYLED.
 Drop the address, scan the 200 m radius, call the same-building tenants first.
+This is the exact workflow I built SCAYLED around.

 A vendor wants a CMA for their property before signing an agency agreement

 → CoreLogic.
 Comparable sales, capital valuation, and sale history.
+Nothing else comes close.

-You're going after an off-market acquisition in a specific industrial corridor
+You are going after an off-market acquisition in a specific industrial corridor

 → Both.
 CoreLogic to identify the freeholder.
 SCAYLED to find the operator inside and the decision-maker to approach.

-You're pitching for a new mandate against a competing agency
+You are pitching for a new mandate against a competing agency

 → Both.
 Walking in with twenty verified prospects already identified is the single strongest pitch move.
+I have won mandates this way.

 What I tell agents who ask